WFS Client

 Software Requirements

-In order to enable MapServer to serve WFS, it MUST be compiled against certain libraries:
+In order to enable MapServer to connect through WFS, it MUST be compiled against certain libraries:

 • PROJ: The reprojection library.
 Version 4.4.3 or greater is required.